USDA Home Loans in Tennessee

 - Mortgage Insurance: USDA loans require mortgage insurance.

-- Primary Residence in a Rural Area: The home must be located in an area with less than 20,000 people.
-It must also be your primary residence, not a vacation home or investment property.
+- Primary Residence in a Rural Area: Your property must be in a rural area and it cannot be a vacation home or investment property.

 - Proof of income from W2 and tax returns